syncfusion-content/uwp-docs/uwp/Gantt/Getting-Started.md

 {% endtabs %}

-N> Now, editing cannot be done in Windows Phones.
+N> Editing is not supported on Windows Phone devices.

 ## Task relationships